Anna Radius Zuccari: Biography

 She died in Milan of cancer at the age of 72, being confined to bed by her illness.
 During the period before her death, she dictated her memoirs which were published after her death as Una giovinezza del secolo XIX (Portrait of a 19th-century youth).
+Widely popular in her own lifetime, Zuccari was a friend of Capuana and her work was admired by Croce.
+Recent criticism focuses on the ambivalence of her anti-feminist defence of women.